toilacube/Docker-setup-for-Kafka-Kraft-mode/README.md

-# Setup and use Docker for Apache Kafka (Kraft mode, no zookeeper)
+# Setup and use Docker for Apache Kafka (Kraft mode, no need zookeeper)

 OS: Ubuntu 22.04